boob-sbcm/gradle-plugin-rapidminer-release/README.md

 		 */
 		remote = 'origin'

-		/*
+		/**
-		 * Tasks that should be executed after releasePrepare has finished.
+		 * Tasks that should be executed before releasePrepare is started (e.g. code checks, unit tests, etc.).
 		 * Defaults to an empty list.
 		 */
+		 preparationTasks << check, test

+		/**
+		 * Tasks that should be executed after releasePrepare has finished (e.g. building of release Jars, upload to Maven repository, etc.).
+		 * Defaults to an empty list.
+		 */
-		releaseTasks << exampleTask1, exampleTask2
+		releaseTasks << clean, jar, publish

 		/**
 		 * The branch from which releases are created.
 Default is 'master'.